FM Dojo — User Guide

 macOS Tahoe / FileMaker 21+

 FileMaker 21 on macOS Tahoe no longer accepts plain-text XML paste.
 The clipboard must be formatted with the correct FileMaker pasteboard type before pasting.
+The current Mac FMDojo plugin supports macOS Tahoe for this workflow.
 Two helpers are available from the info button in the editor toolbar:

 - FMDojo clipboard scripts — Copy from FM and Paste to FM.
 Copy from FMDojo, run the Paste to FM script, then paste.
 Require the FMDojo plugin to be installed and enabled.